kyma-project/telemetry-manager/docs/contributor/arch/010-logging-flow-healthiness-status-api.md

    AllTelemetryDataDropped > SomeTelemetryDataDropped > NoLogsDelivered > BufferFillingUp > Healthy
    ```

-Note that the `NoLogsDelivered` reason is unique to LogPipelines and does not apply to Metric and Trace Pipelines.
+Note that the `NoLogsDelivered` reason is unique to LogPipeline custom resource and does not apply to MetricPipeline and Trace Pipeline resources.
 This is because a log chunk can remain in the Fluent Bit buffer for a few  days while being retried, giving customers time to rectify issues before logs are dropped.
 In contrast, with the OTel Collector, data is retried for only a few minutes before being immediately dropped.
 Thus, customers have no opportunity to react, making a special reason unnecessary.

 The reasons are based on the following alert rules: